Pvi05/Portfolio/index.md

 One of the key technical solution which drasticly improved models results was the choice to perform two classifications instead of one.
 One on the job level (Senior, Junior, Manager, Director, etc) and one on the job departement (HR, Sales, IT, Production, etc).
 It greatly reduced models confusion between the level part of the title and the departement, which could sometimes lead things like 'Head IT manager' to be associated with 'HR manager'.

+After training some more basic models (the likes of FastText, BERT) to have a performance baseline, I personnally choose performance criterias to design a benchmark helping us in our model choice, and motivated this choice to the client.
+I also proposed multiple of the ideas cited above to resolve limitations, including the ILO table and the 2-level classification (originating from a tree-like classification idea, simplified into 2 levels).

 ### What we delivered

 We delivered to SypherIA a fully working and ready to transfert Python code containing our model, paired with a GUI to make using our pipeline easier.

 The main objective of this projet was to reduce manual classification as much as possible, and is a success in this regard as for a 1000+ client list, only a handful of low-confidence job titles might need correction.

-I am unable to disclose any code, dataset or app produced in this mission.
+Due to confidentiality, I am unable to disclose any code, dataset or app produced in this mission.
 You can however find below a short presentation video of our GUI.

 <p align="center">